rjimeno/today_i_learned/README.md

 Observing the sample above it becomes clear that Python 3 uses `date_time.timestamp()` but since Python 2 has no .timestamp() method, it is approximated with `(date_time - datetime(1970, 1, 1, tzinfo=None)).total_seconds()` for Python 2.
 Unfortunately, even for dates that are as close as only a couple of years apart, the precision on the implementation of both methods differ by a fraction of a second.

+## 2019-05-14: Attach a tab to iTerm2.

+Deattaching an iTerm2 tab from a window so it can exist in a different, and possibly new window, is easy: You place the pointer on top of the tab and grab the tab out of the window to its new location.
+The dragging is done by pressing (without releasing), then dragging.

+Attaching an independent tab or window is useful when you have too many windows and it makes sense to organize them in fewer windows with tabs.
+To do this, you also grab, then move to the window that will collect a new tab.
+The tricky part is that keeping the pointer pressed will not move the window **unless** you press the key combination <kbd>⇧</kbd><kbd>⌥</kbd><kbd>⌘</kbd> (or a similar equivalent depending on your operating system), then pressing the pointer and grabbing to insert the tab into the new location.

 ## 2019-05-08: `tail -r | tail | tail -r` is better than `head`.

 When comparing the Unix utilities `head` and `tail`, seems apparent that `tail` has more and better features than `tail` does.
 For example, `tail` can do its work counting relative to the beginning of the input whereas `head` can *not* do its work counting relative to the end of the input.